 Where is the thyroid and what does it do?

 Before I found out about my thyroid problem, I had absolutely no idea what its function was.
 I can tell you know, it’s a small organ but it has a massive job!

 It lies in the front of your neck in a position just below your ‘Adam’s apple’.
 It is made up of two lobes – the right lobe and the left lobe, each about the size of a plum cut in half – and these two lobes are joined by a small bridge of thyroid tissue called the isthmus.
 It is sometimes described as butterfly shape.
 The two lobes lie on either side of your wind-pipe.
 The fact that it comes up a lot in NET patient discussions is hardly surprising as it’s an endocrine organ responsible for making two hormones that are secreted into the blood: Thyroxine (T4) and Triiodothyronine (T3).
 These hormones are necessary for all the cells in your body to work normally.

 Do I have Thyroid Cancer?

 I’ve had a number of biopsies on the thyroid lesion, several fine needle aspiration (FNA) and one ‘core’.
 The FNAs were generally inconclusive and the core confirmed fibrous tissue only.
 However, the general diagnosis is inconclusive and I have been labelled “THY3F”.
 Curiously this decodes to “an abnormality is present but it could either be a benign (non cancerous) growth or a malignant cancerous growth of the follicular cells.
+So it’s possible I have 2 x cancer.
 A quick primer on Thyroid Cancer is below if you’re interested.

 The following is a list of facts regarding thyroid nodules: